All Episodes

 I said, you will not find that if this is what this material is.

-Number two, you're going to find nerve cells surrounding the objects, and the wrong kind in a lot of them.
+Number two, you're going to find nerve cells surrounding the objects and the wrong kind in a lot of them.

-Those would be, for the layman, Yes, they had nerve proprioceptors surrounding the alleged implant.
+Yes, they had nerve proprioceptors surrounding the alleged implants.

-And I said, I better do.
+And I said, I'll bet I do.

 And he said, no signs of inflammatory response, either chronic or acute.